-Like many Downton Abbey fans, we were thrilled to learn that a follow-up movie to the 2019 film is in the works, and with recent reports stating it could be set for a Christmas 2021 release – the countdown is officially on!
+Like many Downton Abbey fans, we were thrilled to learn that a follow-up movie to the 2019 film is in the works.

 The news of the upcoming sequel has got us thinking about what the second film might look like and, in particular, who will be returning to the Abbey.
 One character many Downton lovers will be wondering about is Violet Crawley, Countess of Grantham, portrayed by Dame Maggie Smith.